 Creating understandable targets for improved conditions is vital and the renewed enthusiasm for a carbon target of net zero is a beacon of hope – but it is vital that we reach net zero with net benefits, and not with accumulated collateral damage that could be avoided with good use of knowledge.
 It is crucial to remember that a carbon-lowering switch to diesel cars drove significant deterioration of air quality.
 We simply cannot afford to make similar mistakes on the current and future path to zero.

 Science has been showing for a long time now that there are myriad problems of biodiversity decline, increasing hazards, climate disruption, ecosystem instability – it is a sad fact that the policy cycle to respond to these warnings of danger is extremely long.
 The knowledge that the research community has continued to accumulate over that time needs to be at the ready to be deployed in the right way to shape and respond to the new legal, social and business opportunities that are opening, and so having good networked dialogue across research, policy, business and societal groups has never been more crucial.

 In 2019 we brought together three experts to discuss how natural capital approaches could contribute to building benefit and I am fascinated to hear what their views are now in the light of turbulent times – have they changed at all?
-Join me for the next NCI dialogue event to hear their thoughts about natural capital priorities for coping with change, 14 January 2021.
+Listen again to the NCI panel discussion in January 2021, for which we invited the same speakers to discuss new priorities for coping with economic and societal change.